-For the years ended December 31, (in thousands) 2017 2016 2015 Deposit received for potential sale of oil and natural gas properties \$ \$ 3,000 \$ Deposit utilized for sale of oil and natural gas properties (3,000) - Capital expenditures: Acquisitions of oil and natural gas properties (124,660) - Oil and natural gas properties (538,122) (360,679) (588,017) Midstream service assets (20,887) (5,240) (35,459) Other fixed assets (4,905) (7,611) (9,125) Investment in equity method investee (see Note 4.a) (31,808) (69,609) (99,855) Proceeds from disposition of equity method investee, net of selling costs (see Note 4.a) 829,615 - - Proceeds from dispositions of capital assets, net of selling costs 64,157 397 64,949 Net cash provided by (used in) investing activities \$ 295,050 \$ (564,402) \$ (667,507)
+For the years ended December 31, (in thousands) 2018 2017 2016 Deposit received for potential sale of oil and natural gas properties \$ - \$ \$ 3,000 Deposit utilized for sale of oil and natural gas properties (3,000) Acquisitions of oil and natural gas properties (17,538) (124,660) Capital expenditures: Oil and natural gas properties (673,584) (538,122) (360,679) Midstream service assets (6,784) (20,887) (5,240) Other fixed assets (7,308) (4,905) (7,611) Investment in equity method investee (see Note 4.c) (31,808) (69,609) Proceeds from disposition of equity method investee, net of selling costs (see Note 4.c) 1,655 829,615 Proceeds from dispositions of capital assets, net of selling costs 12,603 64,157 397 Net cash (used in) provided by investing activities \$ (690,956) \$ 295,050 \$ (564,402)

-Capital budget
+Capital expenditures budget

-Our board of directors approved a capital budget of approximately \$555.0 million for calendar year 2018, excluding acquisitions.
+Our board of directors approved a capital expenditures budget of approximately \$365.0 million, based on annual benchmark averages of a \$53.60 per barrel WTI NYMEX strip price and a \$2.90 per MMBtu Henry Hub NYMEX strip price, for calendar year 2019, excluding non-budgeted acquisitions.
+Our goal is to achieve cash flow neutrality, and therefore, our capital spending in 2019 will ultimately be influenced by commodity price changes, as well as any changes in service costs and drilling and completions efficiencies.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.

 The amount, timing and allocation of capital expenditures are largely discretionary and within management's control.
 If oil, NGL and natural gas prices decline below our acceptable levels, or costs increase above our acceptable levels, we may choose to defer a portion of our budgeted capital expenditures until later periods to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected returns and potential to generate near-term cash flow.
 Subject to financing alternatives, we may also increase our capital expenditures significantly to take advantage of opportunities we consider to be attractive.
-We consistently monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, service costs, contractual obligations, internally-generated cash flow and other factors both within and outside our control.
-For additional information on the impact of changing prices on our financial position, see "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk."
+We consistently monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs and supplies, changes in service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.